NISC-2021-Team-12-The-Jailbreakers/NISCAPE/README.md

 # NISCAPE - Escaping NISC 2021
-This project has been made during the [NeaPolis Innovation Summer Campus](https://www.neapolisinnovation.info) 2021 (in short, NISC 2021) by the Team 12 _"The Jailbreakers"_.
+This project was made during the [NeaPolis Innovation Summer Campus](https://www.neapolisinnovation.info) 2021 (in short, NISC 2021) by the Team 12 _"The Jailbreakers"_.

 In alphabetical order:
 * Alessandro De Vita